 All the seascape pieces currently relate to Plymouth Sound.
 These pieces date from a constant period of observation and experience, sketchbooking, drawing and photographing from different vantage points, Jennycliffe, Staddiscombe, The Hoe, Mount Batten and Mount Edgecumbe.

 The cityscapes are based on Hyde Park Road.
 These pieces date from a period of observation and experience from early morning works to get a newspaper.
 The sketchbooks date from 2014.
-This walk became significant again in 2016/17 while learn to walk again.
+The walk became significant again in 2016/17 after Stroke, while learn to walk again.
 Collage is a feature of these paintings allowing elements to be embedded on the surface like fossils in limestone.
 A mix of visual elements, image, word or historic memories, a hidden figurative element, a sign that life goes on.

 Photograph by Eliot Siegel